handsontable/handsontable/docs/content/guides/columns/column-filter.md

 # Column filter

+Filter your data by a value or by a combination of conditions.
+Customize the filter menu, using the available API methods.

 [[toc]]

 ## Overview

 The [`Filters`](@/api/filters.md) plugin allows filtering the data in the table's columns using a range of pre-defined conditions.

 ## Basic configuration